 Materials: E-learning only does not include materials nor certification.
 Reef Repair Diver Kit provided by the trainer as part of the field program.

-Testing and Certification: Knowledge test (80%) – completed and passed before joining any field program, field test (80%), signing of Environmental Agreement for Responsible Diving practice, and production of brief social media awareness campaign to obtain certification card.
+Testing and Certification: Knowledge test (80%) – completed and passed before joining any field program, field test (80%), and signing of Environmental Agreement for Responsible Diving practice to obtain certification card.
 Certification card qualifies the holder to participate in active coral reef conservation efforts using the coral gardening approach around the world and identifies him as a responsible reef use ambassador.
 A digital certification card is available for sharing on your social media.

 Check our Meaningful Diving Universe and discover more programs to gain the knowledge and skills to start helping build resilient coral reefs while diving.

 As part of our mission, Corales de Paz believes that there are three distinct components for creating a snorkeling and diving industry that has a net positive environmental impact.
 The three components are knowledge, skills, and behavior, and together form the Corales de Paz Responsible Diving System which helps you ensure that you always put more than what you take from coral reefs.

 A reef user like you, (e.g. beachgoer, snorkeler or diver) must have a proper foundation of knowledge to understand how coral reefs function, and their strong connection with humans, to be aware of the impact you are causing to coral reefs.
 Practical training offers you the opportunity to develop the skills necessary to measure and reduce the impact caused on coral reefs.

 The Reef Repair Diver course is the second level of the Reef Repair Diver program and an entry-level in our Meaningful Diving Universe, a group of courses and training we believe provides important knowledge and skills for the ocean lovers and reef users like you to actively engage in building coral reef resilience.